simplerisk/docker/simplerisk-php7.2-apache/README.md

 # Simplerisk Image

-This image tries to transform Simplerisk into a more microservices approach by using a container based on PHP:7.2-apache and with the specific capability of setting properties of the config.php file through environment variables.
+This image runs SimpleRisk into a more microservices approach by using a container based on PHP:7.2-apache and with the specific capability of setting properties of the config.php file through environment variables.
+A MySQL/MariaDB instance must be created separately (a docker-compose file is provided).

 ## How to build this image?

 Please run the following command according to your container engine:
-- **Docker**: `docker build -t simplerisk/simplerisk:php7.2-apache`
+- **Docker**: `docker build -t simplerisk/simplerisk:php7.2-apache .`
 - **Podman**: `podman build -t simplerisk/simplerisk:php7.2-apache`

+## Ways to run the application

+### Set up database

+If this is the first time running the application, you need to set up your MySQL/MariaDB database with the SimpleRisk schema.
+You must provide the environment variables `FIRST_TIME_SETUP`, and optionally provide any of the variables that start with `FIRST_TIME_SETUP_*`.
+If you want to only set up the database (and discard the container afterwards), use `FIRST_TIME_SETUP_ONLY`.
+This might be helpful in a setup where you can first configure the database (like a initContainer on Kubernetes) and if the process ran successfully, then execute a new container with SimpleRisk running normally.

+Another detail to consider is that if you are running the database setup and the `SIMPLERISK_DB_PASSWORD` variable is not provided, the application will generate a random password.
+You must check the logs to get it.

+### Run the application normally

+In this case, as long as the `FIRST_TIME_SETUP` variable is not provided, then the application will run normally, considering only the `SIMPLERISK_*` variables.

 ## Environment variables